jmico/beekeeper/README.md

 }
 ```

-### Writing clients
+### Creating clients

 Clients of the service need an interface to use it without knowledge of the underlying RPC mechanisms.
-The class `Beekeeper::Client` provides simple methods to connect to the broker and make RPC calls.
+The class `Beekeeper::Client` provides methods to connect to the broker and make RPC calls.

 This is the interface of the above service: